dcos/dcos-cli/design/login.md

 and the user is being prompted for the missing ones (if any).
 The login provider's `client-method` is then triggered.

-Each login provider has one of these 4 login methods associated to it (`client-method`):
+Each login provider has one of these 5 login methods associated to it (`client-method`):

 - **dcos-usercredential-post-receive-authtoken**, **dcos-credential-post-receive-authtoken** :
     POST username and password to the `start_flow_url` endpoint.
 - **dcos-servicecredential-post-receive-authtoken** : Generate a login token from a service account private key.
 The login token is valid for 5 minutes.
 POST username and the generated token to the `start_flow_url` endpoint.
-- **browser-prompt-authtoken** : Open the DC/OS cluster UI in a browser, at the page referenced in `start_flow_url`.
-The user is then expected to continue the flow in the browser, eventually they are redirected to a page with a token to copy-paste from the browser to their terminal.
+- **browser-prompt-authtoken** : Open the browser at the page referenced in `start_flow_url`.
+The user is then expected to continue the flow in the browser, eventually they are redirected to a page with a login token to copy-paste from the browser to their terminal.
 POST this token to `/acs/api/v1/auth/login`.
+- **browser-prompt-oidcidtoken-get-authtoken** : Open the browser at the page referenced in `start_flow_url`.
+The user is then expected to continue the flow in the browser, eventually they are redirected to a page with the authentication token to copy-paste from the browser to their terminal.
+Make a HEAD request to a well-known resource with the appropriate Authorization header in order to verify the token.

+> `start_flow_url` can either be an absolute URL or a cluster relative path.